Sunday, 1 September 2019

 When Evelyn was 11 she won a Kent County Council scholarship to Rochester Grammar School for Girls, which later counted her among its most celebrated alumnae and named buildings and facilities after her.
 Her art teacher was George Ward, a gifted teacher who was also closely connected with the Rochester (later Medway) School of Art.
 Ward's practical teaching can perhaps be seen in Evelyn's sectioning of her image with vertical, horizontal and diagonal lines in the approved manner, preparatory to making a larger image, maybe in a different medium.

-Evelyn's scene, drawn when she was 14 or 15, is the only known interior of the Dunbars' house at 244 High Street, Rochester.
+Evelyn's scene, drawn when she was 14 or 15, is a rare interior of the Dunbars' house at 244 High Street, Rochester.
 (The house is still there, or was when I explored the area in 2014, on a raised pavement called The Banks, opposite the old Rochester station forecourt.
 No blue plaque, however.)
 We can assume that we're in the kitchen, and that the fire, or more probably the range, has been lit, partly to dry the washing hanging on the clothes horse on the left.

 Following Evelyn's left-to-right travel, a constructional device very common in narrative painting probably deriving from the way we read, we see her self-image squatting on a low footstool with her hair wrapped in a towel; it's hair-wash time, and barely visible and loosely defined in the background are her older sisters Jessie and Marjorie washing each other's hair, although which is which is uncertain.